Insert a Table in the Editor Widget

 This information needs to apply to all of the data that will be placed in each column.
 For instance, do not place “activity” in row one if you will place “shoe” in the related column.

-9. Fill in the rest of the table with content: An Editor widget table with the cells filled in with relevant content.
+9. Fill in the rest of the table with content: An example of a table inserted in an Editor widget with the Header row and all the cells filled out.

 Note: